JonnyDavison/MoreThanFed/README.md

 ## Testing
 Testing throughout the development process ensured the functionality and flow gave both good UX and UI.
 Further testing led to format changes for the images to reduce their size, further increasing the loading speeds and better UX.

-As development moved to responsiveness, there were increases to the breakpoint px, and a further break point was added to improve results.
+As development moved to responsiveness, there were increases to the breakpoint px, and a further breakpoint was added to improve results.

-- Broweser tests on Chrome, Firefox and Safari
+- Browser tests on Chrome, Firefox and Safari
     - Note that older versions of safari do not support .webp image format
 - Responsiveness tests, Chrome dev tools
-    - Tests reulted in additional breakpoints
+    - Tests resulted in additional breakpoints
--  Accessibilty
+-  Accessibility
-    - All components meet accessibity expectations, contrast and readability
+    - All components meet accessibility expectations, contrast and readability
 - Internal Links
     - Flow and assist the navigation of the site
 - External Links
-    - To further resources, including social media, open in separate tab to assist UX navigation
+    - To further resources, including social media, open in a separate tab to assist UX navigation
 - Newsletter & Sign Up forms
-    - Function as expected; both contain required fields including email address
+    - Function as expected; both contain required fields, including email address
     - Note that the forms share to a CI form dump as the site is built for educational purposes only

-## Light house report
+## Lighthouse report
 ![Lighthouse Report](images/mtflighthouse.webp)